Augustofabg/Augustofabg/README.md

 # 👨‍💻 Augusto Fablicio

-**`Full Stack Developer`**
+**`Backend Developer`**

 Hello!
-My name is Augusto, I'm 17 years old, and I'm from Paraíba, Brazil.
-I'm currently in the third and final year of high school.

-I've been passionate about technology since I was very young, and this passion has driven me to constantly learn more about software development and innovation.
-I'm always seeking new knowledge and challenges that help me grow as a programmer.
+I'm Augusto, Computer Science student with a focus on backend development and system design.

+I enjoy thinking about how things work under the hood.
+APIs, architecture, and tools that solve real problems and automate workflows.
+That's what drives me to work with Java, Spring, and MySQL, and to keep pushing my understanding of how robust systems are built.

+Always looking for new challenges and meaningful projects to contribute to.

 <a href="https://www.linkedin.com/in/augustofg/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>